 Oh and let's not forget about their quarterly magazine, The Magnolia Journal.

 They brought back the storefront of Magnolia Market which was closed for a few years while Chip and Joanna had their children.
-Originally housed in a building called The Little Shop on Bosque, Magnolia Market reopened at a very cool space called The Silos in 2015 with all sorts of special events and mini markets so you can have that Magnolia feeling and products at home.
+Originally housed in a building called The Little Shop on Bosque, Magnolia Market reopened at a very cool space called The Silos in 2015 with all sorts of special events and mini markets.

 Products featured on Wide Open Eats are independently selected by our editors.
 However, when you buy something through our links, we may earn a commission.